Pre-exposure prophylaxis (PrEP)

 Resources and support

-- Learn about different ways to access PrEP at the PrEP Access Now website.
+Learn about different ways to get PrEP at the PrEP Access Now website.

-- Read the PrEP patient information booklet at NSW Health — this booklet also has information on PrEP, pregnancy and breastfeeding.
+Read the PrEP patient information booklet at NSW Health — this booklet also talks about PrEP, pregnancy and breastfeeding.

-- The Victorian Sexual Health Network website has information pages about HIV in Arabic, Chinese, Korean and Spanish.
+The Victorian Sexual Health Network website has fact sheets on HIV in Arabic, Chinese, Korean and Spanish.

-- Visit U & ME CAN STOP HIV for resources on HIV for Aboriginal and/or Torres Strait Islander people, communities and health services across Australia.
+Visit U & ME CAN STOP HIV for resources on HIV for Aboriginal and/or Torres Strait Islander people.